 This chicken cacciatore is basically the Italian version of the French chicken chasseur and our own hunter’s chicken.

-Here is my own Hunter’s Chicken recipe and still a family favourite.
+Here is my own Hunter’s Chicken recipe and still a family favourite and the Spanish version of this dish, Basque Chicken (poulet basquaise).

 How to make chicken cacciatore